AranduTech/laravel-site-options/README.md

  - **Feature Toggles**: Manage feature flags for enabling or disabling application features dynamically.
  - **Site Settings**: Store and retrieve global site settings like site name, logo, etc.
- - **Third-party Integrations**: Store and retrieve API keys and other credentials for third-party integrations.
- - **Configurable Content**: Store and retrieve content that can be configured by the user, like a custom footer, or how much time to wait before showing a popup.
+ - **Configurable Content**: Store and retrieve content that can be configured by some administrator user, like the phone number on the footer, or how much time to wait before showing a popup.
- - Many more...
+ - And whatever else you can think of!

 ## Configuration